Welcome to the Dalesmen Male Voice Choir

 Joining this prestigious and popular choir in 1993 and during that time serving as secretary for 14 years, I felt very privileged to be appointed President on the death of our former President, Rev. Reg Dean.

-The Dalesmen is a very friendly and caring choir, always striving to provide their audiences with the best entertainment.
+The Dalesmen MVC is a very friendly and caring choir, always striving to provide its audiences with the very best in entertainment.

 THE PURPOSE AND AIMS OF THE CHOIR